ReferenceType/H264Sharp/README.md

 # TLDR how to install
 - Go to my releases find lates version.
-- Reference/Include H264Sharp dll on your project.
+- Reference H264Sharp dll on your project.
-- Add `openh264-2.3.1-win32.dll` or `openh264-2.3.1-win64.dll` or both to your executable directory. (keep the original names if you want to use default constructor)
+- Add `openh264-2.3.1-win32.dll` or `openh264-2.3.1-win64.dll` or both to your executable directory(Or include on your project and ckeck copy to output-> copy if newer).
+- Keep the original names if you want to use default constructors.
-- Optionally Add Converter64/32 dlls to your executable directory.
+- Optionally Add Converter64/32 dlls to your executable directory same way as openh264 dll.
+-
 # Remarks
 - Decode callbacks with raw image formats use cached backed buffer, if you wont consume them immediately, make a copy or sync your system.
 - Encoder output "EncodedFrame" uses cached back buffer if you wont consume them immediately, make a copy or sync your system.